 Type 1 SMA is also known as Werdnig-Hoffmann disease or infantile-onset SMA.
 It’s the most common type of SMA, according to the National Institutes of Health (NIH).

-When a baby has type 1 SMA, they will likely show signs and symptoms of the condition at birth or within 6 months of being born.
+When a baby has type 1 SMA, they will likely show signs and symptoms of the condition at birth or within

 Children with type 1 SMA typically can’t control their head movements, roll over, or sit without help.
 Your child may also have difficulty sucking or swallowing.